look-at-me-sideways

 Here is what each part of the rule definition means:

-Disclaimer: Expression evaluation is powered by the Liyad library.
+Security Disclaimer: Expression evaluation is powered by the Liyad library.
 It both intends to prevent escalation of privleges, and, unlike Javascript evaluation, theoretically can do so.
 (See my writeup on this).
 However, it is still a very new project, so evaluate it accordingly.

 Rule Matching